Minnesota Wild (21-10-2) at San Jose Sharks (14-16-4)

-TV: NBCSCA, FS-N, FS-WI+ Stream live sports and exclusive originals on ESPN+.
+TV: NBCSCA, BSN, BSWI Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Minnesota Wild and the San Jose Sharks meet in NHL action from the SAP Center on Monday night.
+The Minnesota Wild and San Jose Sharks meet Wednesday in NHL action at the SAP Center.